danfuzz/samizdat/doc/language-guide/06-control.md

 test expression name binding. `switch` expressions define a break context.

-`switch` expressions do *not* define a continue context, and do not allow multiple test expressions.
+`if` expressions do *not* define a loop context.

-**Note:** Unlike other languages in the C tradition, Samizdat does not allow consequent blocks to fall through.
-So, a block-final `break` isn't ever necessary.
+**Note:** Unlike other languages in the C tradition, Samizdat does not allow consequent blocks to fall through in a `switch`; a block-final `break` is never necessary.
 If there is partial code in common between cases, the thing to do is factor it out into a separate function.
+In addition, `break` is not even bound by `switch`, so `break` appearing in a `switch` refers not to the `switch` but instead to the closest-enclosing loop that the `switch` appears in.

 ### Unconditional loop &mdash; `do`